mcallaway/remark/interview-talk.md

 ???

-An audience that must fill several roles
+You are an audience with several roles

-... like a hiring manager
+... hiring manager<br/>

-... like a coworker
+... coworker<br/>

-... like a customer
+... customer<br/>
+...
+I will attempt to tell stories to illustrate me for all these.

 ---